avsteele/C_Programming_Notes/site/1-Introduction.md

 $$PlusOne(x) = x + 1$$

-But its still the same function.
+But it's still the same function.

 Programming in `C` or any other language can mostly be thought of as giving the computer some input and having it calculate (compute) some output.
 The input can come from the user typing at their keyboard, using their mouse, or using reading some file on their computer or downloaded from the internet.